Subfly/YABA/TERMS_OF_SERVICE.md

 Upon termination:
 - Your right to use the Service ceases
 - You remain responsible for your data
+- You remain responsible for your CloudKit data
+- Your CloudKit data may persist in your iCloud account
 - The MIT License continues to apply to source code
 - You may continue using any copies you have made
+- The developer is not responsible for CloudKit data after termination

 ## 10. Modifications